 Whether gnocchi is better than potato or ricotta is subjective and depends on personal preference.
 Potato gnocchi is the classic type, with a dense and hearty texture that holds up well to robust sauces.
 Ricotta gnocchi, on the other hand, is typically lighter and more delicate, with a creamy and soft texture.

-Potato gnocchi has the earthy flavor of potatoes and are a bit more challenging to make, as they require the cook to balance the moisture level carefully to avoid gumminess.
+Potato gnocchi has the earthy flavor of potatoes and is a bit more challenging to make.
+The cook must carefully balance the moisture level to avoid gumminess.
 Ricotta gnocchi is generally easier to prepare and can be more forgiving for beginners.
-They have a richer flavor due to the cheese and can be enjoyed with lighter sauces to complement their delicate nature.
+Due to the cheese, they have a richer flavor and can be enjoyed with lighter sauces to complement their delicate nature.

-Ultimately, the “better” gnocchi comes down to what you look for in a dish: the comforting, traditional potato gnocchi or the lighter, fluffy texture of ricotta gnocchi.
+Ultimately, the “better” gnocchi depends on what you look for in a dish: the comforting, traditional potato gnocchi or the lighter, fluffy texture of ricotta gnocchi.

 What is ricotta gnocchi made of?